Hasidic New Wave

 Greg Wall and Frank London originally met at the New England Conservatory of Music (where they both studied jazz) and reconnected in New York, when they both begun learning Hasidic music to play wedding gigs supporting themselves.
 A lot of that music made its way into Hasidic New Wave recordings.

-Their focus became the Hasidic "nigunim", meditative chants, which they played in wrapped in jazz / acid rock arrangements.

-The latest Hasidic New Wave release is the retrospective 5-CD boxset, out from Tzadik Records in late 2012.
+Hasidic New Wave released a retrospective 5-CD boxset on Tzadik Records in late 2012.

-Previously, the band has recorded 5 CDs, including four on Knitting Factory's Jewish Alternative Movement label and one on Not Two Records from Poland - a live recording at the Kraków Jewish Music Festival from 1998.
+Previously, the band has recorded 5 CDs, including four on Knitting Factory's Jewish Alternative Movement label.